tDCS for Peripheral Neuropathy

 The trial requires that your medication dosage has been stable for the past 4 weeks, so you may not need to stop taking your current medications if they have been stable.

-What data supports the effectiveness of the treatment transcranial direct current stimulation (tDCS) for peripheral neuropathy?
+What prior data suggests that transcranial direct current stimulation (tDCS) is safe for treating chemotherapy-induced peripheral neuropathy?

 This trial is for cancer patients with painful nerve damage from chemotherapy, known as CIPN.
 It's focused on understanding how this condition affects Non-Hispanic Black and White individuals differently and testing a home-based treatment called tDCS.Inclusion Criteria